Tech-at-DU/d3-tutorial/08-axis/readme.md

 You want three groups!

-In the next step you will be rearranging the existing code and adding some new code.
+In the next step, you will be rearranging the existing code and adding some new code.

 Start by selecting the SVG and storing it in a variable.